 Baxter is providing routine updates related to the manufacturing plant and actions to mitigate the shortage of IV solutions and other products. | ASA has published suggested actions for assisting anesthesiologists on this particular drug shortage. | Several organizations, including the American Society of Health-System Pharmacists (ASHP) and the American Hospital Association have released guidance that may influence local decision-making.
 The Society for Obstetric Anesthesia and Perinatology has also released related guidance. | This shortage is one of many drug and equipment shortages anesthesiologists face on a daily basis.
 Please report other drug and equipment shortages to the ASA. |

 Although most anesthesiologists will be impacted by this shortage, we believe those anesthesiologists working in hospitals with limited financial and pharmacy-related resources, ambulatory surgical centers, as well as mobile anesthesia practices will experience the most difficulty in procuring a back-up supply of these materials.
 We are encouraged that Baxter is identifying their other resources to mitigate the impact of this shortage as well as the FDA and ASPR assessing if other manufacturers can fill this gap in production.
-Unfortunately, the impact of this event may last several months.
+Unfortunately, the impact of this event may last into 2025.

 ASA physicians and staff are in contact with Baxter, the US FDA, US ASPR, and other medical societies on this issue.
 To advocate on behalf of ASA member, ASA Department of Quality and Regulatory Affairs is collecting member concerns, their experience with this shortage, and local conservation policies.
 Please consider ASA suggested actions for anesthesiologists and their practices.